 The content on this page is provided for information only.
-While we make every effort to give you correct information, it is provided on an “as is” basis without warranty of any kind, express or implied.
+While we make every effort to give you the correct information, it is provided on an “as is” basis without warranty of any kind, express or implied.
 Canada Passport Help does not assume responsibility and will not be liable for any of the information provided.

 Do I need a passport to travel?

 Yes, if you are traveling by air or by car between any country you must have a valid passport.

 Entry requirements for each country vary depending on the type of passport you use for travel.
 Before traveling, check with your transportation company about your destination country’s passport requirements.

 An adult Canadian passport is valid for 5 or 10 years.
 A child’s passport is valid for 5 years.